hack-tom/Portfolio/README.md

 A portfolio of projects I have undertaken over the last couple of years.

 ## Asset Management
-This was a group project I took part in during 2018, to build an asset management system for AMRC Sheffield.The project focused on seeing a software engineering project through from inception to completion.
+This was a group project I took part in during 2018, to build an asset management system for AMRC Sheffield.
+The project focused on seeing a software engineering project through from inception to completion.
 The presented solution won a competition against a number of other teams.

 ## CPP Web Provisioning For Arduino